7 Universal Design Principles to Reach Audiences

 2. Provide warnings of hazards and errors.

-3. Provide fail-safe features.
+3. Include fail-safe features.

 4. Discourage unconscious action in tasks that require vigilance.